MotherTongues/mothertongues-blog/_drafts/2020-09-08-g2p-basic-mappings.md

 TODO:
     - split into local and g2p studio sections.
+    - How do you know when to make a rule?

     "It might be easier to make the first post almost exclusively about writing rules in the G2P Studio.
 Then, a separate basic blog post for writing rules but on your computer with a clone of g2p, and then the other two blog posts later." - Aidan